Science & Research

 Further clarification of directions for each of these items follows:

 Container: Describe any commercial container in immediate contact with the product and any retail container(s) enclosing the immediate container.
-If a complete container is submitted as labeling, do not describe it here but do state that it is being submitted as labeling.
+If a complete container or photo is submitted as labeling, do not describe it here but do state that it is being submitted as labeling.
 Otherwise, supply details as to the container’s type, size, color, and closure(s).
 Color and closure may not be pertinent for some products but are always needed for drugs.
 Describe any abnormalities or unusual conditions associated with the container, such as opened can, abnormal can, evidence of leakage, or broken commercial seal.
 Do not describe in detail containers furnished by FDA and used by the collector, such as “Inspector's glass vials”, “Whirl-Pak bag”, or “Mason jar”.
 For NDA and ANDA samples, describe only the primary product container.
 Secondary materials, such as standards and reagents, need not be described here, but should be referenced in Block 7: Description of Sample.

 Examples of container characteristics that should be described include the following: